Cases We've Handled

 Ocasio v.
 City of Lawrence, 788 F. Supp.
 99 (D. Mass.
 1992) (in a civil rights class action, holding that the policy of the City of Lawrence Police Department requiring police officers to seize food stamp identification cards violated the Fourth Amendment’s ban on unreasonable seizures)

 Valentin v.
 Richardson, 110 F.R.D.
 622 (D. Mass.
-1986) (granting plaintiff’s motion for a protective order concerning a deposition witness in a civil rights case arising out of a police shooting of a young man)
+1986) (granting our client's motion for a protective order concerning a deposition witness in a civil rights case arising out of a police shooting of a young man)

 SUPREME JUDICIAL COURT OF MASSACHUSETTS